 Located just east of London, Kent has held the title of the Garden of England for 400 years and is also known for its many locally-produced ales and wines.
 Half the Rolling Stones have homes here, and luxury hotels regularly cater to rich and famous folks from all around the world.
 With fabled Canterbury at its center, surrounded by rolling hills and farmland and bordered by the sea and coast, Kent is an idyllic slice of British countryside.

 Housing in Kent is far more affordable than in London, which is located just 40 minutes away.
-You can buy a house from about $260,000 and up, and renting starts at $1,000 for a one bedroom in Sevenoaks Common or Godden Green near London.
+You can buy a house from about $260,000 and up, and rents start at $1,000 for a one-bedroom in Sevenoaks Common or Godden Green near London.
 Rent goes for half that price in Dover on the east coast.

 14. Algarve, Portugal

 Portugal’s sun-soaked Algarve region is an up-and-coming retirement and vacation spot for famous folks, and is thus far less saturated than the fabulous Costas of Spain.
 Homeowners include American stars like Angelina Jolie and an array of retired European footballers and Formula 1 racers.
 The coast of Algarve is a spectacular playground of beaches and islands, soaring cliffs and plenty of bars, diving, and outdoor entertainment.

 With its mix of marinas, golf, and vineyards, western Algarve has homes for sale starting at about $315,000.
 Rentals are very affordable for both short and long-term stays.
 You will find one- and two-bedroom apartments for anywhere from $550 to $950 a month including utilities, and food and other basic costs are very low.